Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên28/12/2023

-On December 28, Mr. Tran Thanh Hai, Deputy Director of the Import-Export Department (Ministry of Industry and Trade), said: Over the past month, more than 100 missile and drone attacks have been carried out by the Houthi Movement in Yemen on ships in the Red Sea.
+On December 28, Mr. Tran Thanh Hai, Deputy Director of the Import-Export Department ( Ministry of Industry and Trade ) said: Over the past month, more than 100 missile and drone attacks have been carried out by the Houthi Movement in Yemen on ships in the Red Sea.
 This is a vital route for transporting about 1,000 billion USD worth of goods globally.

 Biển Đỏ căng thẳng khiến doanh nghiệp Việt lo lắng, Bộ Công thương khuyến cáo gì?- Ảnh 1.

-Vietnamese businesses worry about the risk of sharp increase in shipping rates due to tensions in the Red Sea
+Vietnamese businesses worry about the risk of sharp increase in shipping rates due to tensions in the Red Sea.

-Representatives of some logistics companies in Ho Chi Minh City said that the freight rates on some sea routes have increased by 20-30% compared to a month ago.
+Representatives of some logistics companies in Ho Chi Minh City said that the freight rates on some shipping routes have increased by 20-30% compared to a month ago.
 Some international shipping lines have announced increases of up to 50% or even higher.
 Freight rates are constantly changing due to the tense situation in the Red Sea.

 According to international press, many shipping lines have announced freight rate increases of more than 300%.
 Specifically, the newly announced sea freight rate has increased to 10,000 USD for each 40-foot container from Shanghai (China) to the UK, an increase of 317% compared to last week (2,400 USD).